nanos-world/docs/scripting/static_classes/Events.rst

     - BroadcastRemote(:term:`string` event_name, :term:`table` {args...})
     - Calls an Event on Server which will be triggered in all Client's Packages

+  * -
+    - Subscribe(:term:`string` event_name, :term:`function`)
+    - Subscribes for an user-created event which will be triggered for both local or remote called events

+  * -
+    - Unsubscribe(:term:`string` event_name, :term:`function` = nil)
+    - Unsubscribes from all subcribed events in this Package with that event name, optionally passing the function to unsubscribe only that callback

 Examples
 --------